 Tip to avoid crowds: Park at Devastation and embark on a six-mile (9.7 km) round-trip hike into, up, and around Kīlauea Iki from Uēaloha (Byron Ledge).
 The scenery includes panoramic views of Kīlauea caldera, Mauna Loa (on clear days), and native forest with tall tree ferns.

-About the Kīlauea Iki eruption: At November 14, 1959, a spectacular eruption began and flooded the crater with 68 million tons of lava, creating a lava lake several hundred feet deep, and a dramatic fountain that ejected lava 1,900 feet (580 meters) into the sky.
+About the Kīlauea Iki eruption: On November 14, 1959, a spectacular eruption began and flooded the crater with 68 million tons of lava, creating a lava lake several hundred feet deep, and a dramatic fountain that ejected lava 1,900 feet (580 meters) into the sky.
 The eruption ended five weeks after it started, and the surface of the lava lake solidified.
 Today, you can hike over that solidified lava lake on what hikers consider to be one of the finest trails in the park.

 At the height of the eruption a lava fountain reached 1,900 feet (580 meters) into the sky.
 Credit: 1959 USGS photo.